MathysWaelter/holbertonschool-simple_shell/README.md

 # Simple Shell

-This project, is our end-of-term project, carried out in groups of two, and we had to do it in just 15 days, we put into practice all our knowledge of the C language and the unix script ✅
+This project, is our end-of-term project, carried out in groups of two, and we had to do it in just 15 days, we put into practice all our knowledge of the C language and the unix script. ✅

 ## Description